EBISPOT/SumStats/README.md

   - `docker run -i -p 8080:8080 -v $(pwd)/files/toload:/application/files/toload -v $(pwd)/files/output:/application/files/output -v $(pwd)/bin:/scripts -v $(pwd)/config:/application/config -t sumstats`
 - Run the script to load a file on docker
   - load_on_docker.sh <to_load_filename>

+You can run all the commands described in the secion below on the docker container that you have just launched.

 Files produced by the sumstats package (.h5 files) should be generated in the files/output volume